Clump Paper Birch

 Other Names: White Birch, Canoe Birch

-Stunning multi-stemmed form of paper birch shows off snow-white peeling bark and gold fall color; needs adequate moisture and well-drained soils; a great accent tree, and one of the best for winter value, keep it happy to avoid problems with birch borer
+Stunning multi-stemmed form of paper birch shows off snow-white peeling bark and gold fall colour; needs adequate moisture and well-drained soils; a great accent tree, and one of the best for winter value

 Clump Paper Birch has dark green foliage throughout the season.
 The pointy leaves turn an outstanding gold in the fall.
 Neither the flowers nor the fruit are ornamentally significant.
 The peeling white bark is extremely showy and adds significant winter interest.